Legal Knowledge Base

 Crucial: Check Your Embassy First

 Before executing a Deed Poll, we strongly advise checking with your national embassy.
-Some countries do not recognize Deed Polls and require you to change your name via their own legal systems.
+Some countries do not recognise deed polls and require you to change your name via their own legal systems.
 If your home country refuses the change, your foreign passport will not match your UK records.

 1. UK Residents with Foreign Citizenship